steffenraubvogel/scrum-tools/README.md

 2. Start the frontend in folder scrum-poker: `npm run start`
 3. Open http://localhost:4200 in browser.

+### Testing

+After starting the application, you can run Playwright end-to-end tests with `npm run e2e`.
+To develop new tests, call `npm run e2e:dev` instead which will open the Playwright UI.

 ## Deployment

 In the project root, run the _build.sh_ which builds and assembles the whole application to _dist_ folder.